Frequently Asked Questions

 Besides their bathing suit (worn under their clothes) what else should my camper bring/wear?

-Campers need to wear sandals that are secure on their feet (no flip flops) and bring a back with the following items: towel, water bottle, sunblock, hat, a sweatshirt, sunglasses (required if fishing), change of clothing, lunch (if staying all day) and a generous snack.
+Campers need to wear sandals that are secure on their feet (no flip flops) and bring a back pack with the following items: towel, water bottle, sunblock, hat, a sweatshirt, sunglasses (required if fishing), change of clothing, lunch (if staying all day) and a generous snack.
 Optional items are: insect repellent, your own life jacket, art pad or journal, and fishing equipment.

 If it rains will camp still be held?